Let’s take a medical approach to weight loss

 Three

-Medication is just one part of your weight loss journey.
-To have a successful start and maximise the impact of your treatment, you should follow a healthy eating plan.
+Your practitioner prescribed plan is just one part of your weight loss journey.
+To maximise the impact of your treatment, you should follow a healthy eating plan.

 Review